 * Via a local agency - Visa upon arrival

-Only if you enter Vietnam on an international flight, your local Vietnamese travel agency can take care of the process so that you get an invitation letter that will allow you to receive your visa at the airport.
-Allow a minimum of 3 days delay.
+If you enter Vietnam on an international flight, your local Vietnamese travel agency can take care of the process so that you get an invitation letter that will allow you to receive your visa at the airport.
+Allow a minimum of 3 days for processing.

 + Price for a 1 month visa: 40 € or 45 USD (single entry) and for a 3 month visa: 80 € or 89 USD (single entry) and 130 € or 144 USD (multiple entries).

-We do not recommend it because much more expensive.
+We do not recommend this option because it is much more expensive.

 Vietnamese nationals residing abroad and foreign nationals who are spouses, children of a Vietnamese citizen, are exempt from a visa if they meet the following conditions: